Chief Wilson

 John Owen "Chief" Wilson (August 21, 1883 – February 22, 1954) was an American professional baseball right fielder.
 He played in Major League Baseball from 1908 to 1916 for the Pittsburgh Pirates and St. Louis Cardinals.

 Wilson played minor league baseball for three teams until the end of 1907, when he signed with the Pirates.
 After spending six seasons with the organization, he was traded to the Cardinals, where he spent the last three seasons of his major league career.

-Wilson is best known for setting the single-season record for triples in with 36, a record that still stands.
+Wilson is best known for recording 36 triples in 1912, surpassing Dave Orr's 1886 mark to set a single-season record that, as of 2026, still stands.

 Early life

 Wilson was born on August 21, 1883, in Austin, Texas.
 He grew up at a ranch owned by his family located approximately 50 miles north of Austin in Bertram.
 Wilson started his baseball career playing on several teams in independent leagues, before joining the Austin Senators in 1905.
 He was known for his introverted nature; his Pirates teammate and roommate Bobby Byrne recounted how Wilson "wouldn't say two words all day."

 Contrary to popular belief, Wilson was not of Native American descent.
 He was nicknamed "Chief" because his Pittsburgh teammates and manager Fred Clarke thought Wilson, a native Texan who stood 6 ft 2 in, resembled a "Chief of the Texas Rangers."